-The most common way to connect a printer to your PC is by USB cable, which makes it a local printer.
-You can also install a wireless printer or add a printer connected to another computer on your network.
+One way to connect a printer to your PC is by USB cable, which makes it a local printer.
+You can also install a wireless printer or add a printer connected to another laptop or PC on your network.
 We'll cover these scenarios below.

 1. Connect the printer to your computer using the USB cable and turn it on.

 2. Open the Settings app from the Start menu.